Yes It Can. Be Sure to Select and Use Makeup Wisely.

 The Essential Info

-While most acne today is relatively safe to use, some makeup products can still lead to acne.
+While most makeup today is relatively safe to use, some makeup products can still lead to acne.
 This is such a well-known phenomenon that dermatologists have a name for it: acne cosmetica.

 It can take months for acne cosmetica to show up on the skin, and because it doesn’t always show up right away this can make it hard for the person to realize it was makeup that caused it.
 When it does finally show up, it often looks like many small, non-inflamed (not red or sore) bumps, but can also come with run-of-the-mill inflamed (red and sore) pimples as well.